top of page

 Mobile-first by default

-All participants primarily discovered and purchased fashion through mobile platforms.
-Browsing typically happened on:
+All participants primarily discovered and purchased fashion through mobile platforms:

 • Tmall